pchmn/rr7-supabase-starter/README.md

 When a PR is opened, reopened, synchronized, or marked ready for review, the workflow:

+1. Run Supabase migrations on the preview database
-1. Builds a Docker image of the application
+2. Builds a Docker image of the application
-2. Deploys it to [Dokploy](https://dokploy.com) with a unique preview URL
+3. Deploys it to [Dokploy](https://dokploy.com) with a unique preview URL
-3. Comments on the PR with the preview URL
+4. Comments on the PR with the preview URL

 #### Preview Cleanup (`preview-down.yml`)